u224/typed-map/README.md

 import {TypedMap} from '@u224/typed-map';
 import {TypedKey} from '@u224/typed-map';

-// Create a map and typed key of a string value. const map = new TypedMap();
+// Create a map and key of a string. const map = new TypedMap();
 const key = new TypedKey<string>();